Chennai is a city but Madras is an emotion ~ Tamil Culture.

 Places to visit in Chennai in one day | Chennai Travel Guide

-The Marina beach is indeed one of the best places to visit in Chennai in one day or more.
-The Marina beach is the second largest beach in the world making it a top tourist destination in Chennai.
+Marina Beach is indeed one of the best places to visit in Chennai in one day or more.
+Marina Beach is the second largest beach in the world making it a top tourist destination in Chennai.
 No wonder it is full of tourists and locals alike.
 The Gandhi statue at the entry of the beach is another prime attraction.

 The beach wasn’t as clean as I had hoped, but surely better than the Juhu Beach of Mumbai.
-Yet, as all Chennaites claim it be to clean, I’d hope they work more towards it (no offence guys).
+Yet, as all Chennaites claim it is too clean, I’d hope they work more towards it (no offence guys).

 The Light House